zaratr/DataStructures-and-Algorithms/java/datastructures/README.md

 ### Challenge 03<a name="challenge03"></a>
 ### Binary Search
 - this code searches for an element in array and returns the element index that matches the key.
+By searching using binary search, we never need to creat new memory and decreases search operations per each check.
 - input: Integer array and Integer to find
 - output an Integer
 - [Full Code Description Markdown](Public/Doc/code03.md)